The Article 6.8 Mechanism was launched at COP28 in 2023

 Bring Climate and Biodiversity Together

-A number of CLARA members have worked on alignment between goals of the UNFCCC and the Convention on Biological Diversity, and specifically, the pursuit of synergies between climate mitigation and biodiversity conservation.
-A discussion of how best to operationalize those connections would be a welcome addition to workshops at SB60 and COP29 in 2024.
+A number of CLARA members are working on alignment between goals of the UNFCCC and the Convention on Biological Diversity, and specifically, the pursuit of synergies between climate mitigation and biodiversity conservation.

 Achieving the goals and targets of the CBD and UNFCCC will not be possible unless carbon dense and species-rich ecosystems are protected and restored.
 The principle of ecosystem integrity must now be fully implemented in the monitoring frameworks and accounting rules of both Conventions.